 Provided by Straight North

 Brad Shorr is Director of Content Strategy at Straight North, a Chicago-based Internet marketing company that specializes in SEO.
-With decades of marketing, sales and management experience, Shorr has written for leading online publications including Forbes, Entrepreneur and American Marketing Association.
+With decades of marketing, sales, and management experience, Shorr has written for leading online publications including Forbes and Entrepreneur, and for the American Marketing Association.